dwillis/command-line-umd/tutorial/solutions.md

 ### Try it yourself

-What was the type of the first incident in the Tucson Police Activity CSV file on February 1, 2025?
+What was the type of the first incident in the UMPD Incidents CSV file on February 1, 2025?

 Use less to view the file:

 ```
-less data/tucson/Tucson_Policy_Activity_2025_-2838525216610825691.csv
+less data/umpd/umpd_incidents.csv
 ```

-Then, type the `/` character to search and type `2/1` and `<return>` to jump to the first record where the `EventDate` is "2/1/2025".
-The `EventType` value is "Moving Violation".
+Then, type the `/` character to search and type `2025-02-01` and `<return>` to jump to the first record where the `date_occurred` is "2025-02-01".
+The `incident_type` value is Injured/Sick Person".

 ## Searching for files and their contents